Commemorative Air Force

 The Commemorative Air Force (CAF), formerly known as the Confederate Air Force, is an American non-profit organization based in Dallas, Texas, that preserves and shows historical aircraft at airshows, primarily in the U.S. and Canada.

-The CAF has about 13,000 members, over 70 units, and over 170 aircraft, including the world's largest collection of airworthy warbirds.
+The CAF has about 13,000 members, more than 70 chapters, and more than 170 aircraft, including the world's largest collection of airworthy warbirds.

 History

 The origin of the Commemorative Air Force is the organization called the "Confederate Air Corps" created by Oscar Harper in Montgomery, Alabama, in 1953.
 Led by the fictional character "Thaddeus P. Throckmorton" and his recruiting officer "Jethro Culpepper", the CAC established several features that later became key characteristics of the CAF: folksy, tongue-in-cheek southern humor; a membership structure based on each member having the equal rank of colonel; and a rallying cry of "Semper, Mint Julep" ("Always Mint Julep").

-In 1957, Lloyd Nolen and four friends purchased a P-51 Mustang, each sharing in the $1,500 cost of the aircraft.
-With the purchase of the Mustang, known as "Red Nose", the group that became the CAF was unofficially founded.
-In 1958, the group made their second purchase of two Grumman F8F Bearcats for $805 each.
-Along with the P-51, this gave the pilots the two most-advanced piston-engine fighters to see service with the U.S. Army Air Forces and the United States Navy.
+In 1957, Lloyd Nolen and four friends purchased a P-51 Mustang called "Red Nose", splitting the $1,500 cost.
+In 1958, the group made their second purchase: two Grumman F8F Bearcats for $805 each.
+Along with the P-51, this gave the pilots two of the most-advanced piston-engine fighters to see service with the U.S. Army Air Forces and the United States Navy.

 In 1960, the CAF began to seriously search for other World War II aircraft.
 The CAF colonels were shocked to find that the aircraft which played such a major role in winning World War II were being rapidly and systematically scrapped as obsolete with no efforts, not even by the Air Force or Navy, to preserve any for display for future generations.
 The warbirds that remained airworthy were mostly in private hands modified for air racing or had been converted for commercial use as air freighters and aerial firefighters.

 On September 6, 1961, the CAF was chartered as a nonprofit Texas corporation to restore and preserve World War II-era combat aircraft.
-By the end of the year, there were nine aircraft in the CAF fleet.
-By 1963, the group had achieved their initial goal of acquiring one of each American World War II fighter plane.
-Their first airshow was held on March 10, 1963.
+By the end of the year, the CAF owned nine aircraft.
+By 1963, the group had achieved their initial goal of acquiring one of each fighter plane operated by U.S. forces during World War II.
+They held their first airshow on March 10, 1963.